tvisig/tvisig.github.io/_posts/2017-03-31 Deanna Loh.md

 ---
 layout: post
-title: Sample blog post
-subtitle: Each post also has a subtitle
+title: Creating the Bay Area Women's Empowerment Salon
+subtitle: An Interview with Deanna Loh
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]
 comments: true
 ---

-## Creating the Bay Area Women's Empowerment Salon

 I rounded the corner to a bustling group of women.
 I was joining them for a ‘Vision Board1’ event, organized by the ‘Bay Area Women’s Empowerment Salon,’ a group my friend Deanna co-founded to bring together women to support one another.